Email FacebookTwitterMenu burgerClose thin

 8 Potential Investment Options

 Monthly income-paying investments do exist, however.
-They offer a variety of characteristics to give nearly any profile for safety, security and yield.
-You can likely find something to fit your needs from this list of the best monthly income investments:
+They offer a variety of characteristics to give nearly any profile safety, security and yield.
+You can likely find something to fit your needs from the following best monthly income investments:

 1. Savings Accounts

 A savings account at a bank or credit union pays interest on deposits every month.
 Savings accounts are safe, reliable, highly liquid and easy to open, with small or no minimum initial investment requirement.
-Savings accounts usually don’t pay enough interest to keep you ahead of inflation, however, although the highest-paying savings accounts come close.
+Savings accounts usually don’t pay enough interest to keep you ahead of inflation.
+But the highest-paying savings accounts come close.

 2. Certificates of Deposit (CD)

-A certificate of deposit (CD) is as safe and simple to open as a savings account but not nearly as liquid, since you have to commit funds for a period between 28 days and 10 years.
+A CD is as safe and simple to open as a savings account.
+However, it’s not nearly as liquid, since you have to commit funds for a period between 28 days and 10 years.
 In return, you earn more interest, but, again, even the best-paying CDs aren’t likely to beat inflation.

 3. Dividend-Paying Stocks